iechor/docs/README.md

   ![Docs feedback on each page](/static/assets/images/feedback-widget.png)

-## Contribute to Docker docs
+## Contribute to iEchor docs

 We value your contribution.
-We want to make it as easy as possible to submit your contributions to the Docker docs repository.
+We want to make it as easy as possible to submit your contributions to the iEchor docs repository.
 Changes to the docs are handled through pull requests against the `main` branch.
 To learn how to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Copyright and license

-Copyright 2013-2023 Docker, Inc., released under the <a href="https://github.com/docker/docs/blob/main/LICENSE">Apache 2.0 license</a> .
+Copyright 2013-2023 iEchor, Inc., released under the <a href="https://github.com/iechor/docs/blob/main/LICENSE">Apache 2.0 license</a> .